tia-cima/Google-Drive-Backup/README.md

     - `to_email`: The email address that will receive notifications.
     - `client_json`: The path to your Google client json file.
 This is used to authenticate the script with Google Drive.
     - `hour` and `minute`: The time at which the script will run every day.
+    - `hour` and `minute`: The time at which the script will run every day.
+    - `retention_days`: How many days to retain old backups.
+For istance, if you want to retain 5 days of backup, you'll have 5 zip in total and everytime the program creates a new zip, the oldest one will be eliminated.

     Replace the arguments with your desired settings.
 The script will run continuously and start the backup process at the given hour and minute.